A Thorn for Every Heart

-A Thorn for Every Heart (often abbreviated to ATFEH) is a post-hardcore band from Chino Hills, California.
+A Thorn for Every Heart (often abbreviated to ATFEH) is an American post-hardcore band from Chino Hills, California.

 History

 A Thorn for Every Heart was started in early 2003 by Joel Ryan Holt (guitar) and Aaron Peck (drums).
 The original lineup of Holt, Peck, Kelvin Cruz (lead vocals), Jeff Harber (guitar, keys, backing vocals), Justin Powell (bass), and Joy Welling (violin) independently released their debut EP, Silence Is Golden, in late 2003.
 The EP gained them internet exposure and created an underground following, leading to talks of a record deal with Interscope.
 Due to musical differences, Holt (guitar/band co-founder) and ATFEH parted ways, and long-time friend Phil Nguyen joined the band in Holt's place.
 In support of the EP, ATFEH embarked on their first nationwide tour in 2004, during which Welling (violin) parted ways with the band due to personal differences.
 The band never replaced the violinist or added any other full-time instruments to the group's sound.
 ATFEH recorded their first full-length album, Things Aren't So Beautiful Now, with producer Shawn Sullivan (Bleeding Through, Reel Big Fish) in the summer of 2004.
 The album, featuring five reworked songs from the EP and five new songs, was released on October 19, 2004, through Interscope's subsidiary, Kickball Records.
 After recording the album, Peck (drums/band co-founder) also parted ways with the band, leaving the permanent drummer position open for a year afterward.

 Over the next few years, ATFEH toured around the United States as both supporting band and headlining band, such as on their headlining tour in March 2006 sponsored by Purevolume.
 Openers have included From First to Last, Hit the Lights, and Boys Like Girls.
 ATFEH also toured with such bands as Fall Out Boy, Jimmy Eat World, Head Automatica, Taking Back Sunday, Emery, Boys Night Out, My American Heart, The Receiving End of Sirens, A Static Lullaby, and more.
 They played many festivals, such as Surf & Skate (2004), The Bamboozle (2005, 2006, Bamboozle Left 2006), and two years of The Vans Warped Tour (2004, 2005).
 In 2005, they self-recorded (via their bassist and notable producer Justin Powell) two cover songs for major compilation releases: Oingo Boingo's "Dead Man's Party" for the Punk Goes 80s compilation, and "Jellybelly" for The Killer in You: A Tribute to Smashing Pumpkins.
 Tyler Mahurin (A Static Lullaby, Hollywood Undead) was added as official drummer in 2005.
 ATFEH also appeared on Fuse's "Steven's Untitled Rock Show" on May 29, 2006.